AloisSeckar/nuxt-ignis/README.md

 ![Nuxt Ignis](https://github.com/AloisSeckar/nuxt-ignis/blob/main/public/nuxt-ignis.png)

-This is a template starter for Nuxt web applicatons.
-It is being build as the setup I'd currently use to start with a new "real world" [Nuxt](https://nuxt.com/) webapp.
+This is a template starter for Nuxt web applications.
+It is being built as the setup I'd currently use to start with a new "real world" [Nuxt](https://nuxt.com/) webapp.
 It will improve and grow together with my skills.
 I also try to include **WHAT** and **WHY** comments based on my knowledge about the framework and used libraries.

 ## How to use